chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 I would also like to thank students who have contributed:

-- Pranisaa Charnparttarvanit
+- Pranisaa Charnparttarvanit; Office Hours:  ; Email:
-- Chanapa Pananookooln
+- Chanapa Pananookooln; Office Hours:  ; Email:

+If you have any questions regarding the lectures/assignments, do not hesitate to contact them in their office hours.

 ## Prerequisites